 - A shop vac to clean out the washer/dryer closet while I was at it

-PS: If you’re starting a wiring project, take a peek at this post, where I explain whether you can use duct tape as a substitute for electrical tape!
+PS: If you’re starting a wiring project, take a peek at this post, where I explain whether or not you can use duct tape as a substitute for electrical tape!

 Once you’ve gathered all of your materials and tools, unplug the machine from the wall and use the shutoff valves near the hot and cold water lines to turn off the water.